 Michelle Donelan: ...schools in Wallasey constituency who were eligible and claiming free school meals (FSM) is provided in the attached table.
 Since April 2018, protections have been in place for FSM eligibility while Universal Credit is introduced nationwide.
 This has been the main driver in the increase in the proportion of pupils eligible for and claiming free school meals as pupils continue to become...

-Neil Gray: To ask the Secretary of State for Work and Pensions, what assessment she has made of the potential merits of creating a work allowance for second earners as part of universal credit.
+Heidi Allen: To ask the Secretary of State for Work and Pensions, what assessment her Department has made of the potential merits of backdating universal credit payments to reduce the five week wait for a first payment.

-Stephen Hepburn: To ask the Secretary of State for Work and Pensions, what recent assessment the Government has made of the effect on low-income families of the roll-out of universal credit in (a) Jarrow constituency, (b) South Tyneside and (c) the North East.
+Ruth Jones: To ask the Secretary of State for Work and Pensions, what recent assessment her Department has made of the effect of the roll-out of universal credit on trends in the level of referrals to food banks.

-Dawn Butler: To ask the Secretary of State for Work and Pensions, what steps her Department is taking to ensure that universal credit claimants without internet access in (a) Brent Central and (b) England are supported in submitting their claims.
+Ruth Smeeth: To ask the Secretary of State for Work and Pensions, what steps her Department is taking with representatives of Paypoint UK to ensure that universal credit claimants without access to a bank account receive their entitlement without delay.